 (1) The right to inspect and review your education records within 45 days of the day CHCP receives your request for access.

-If you should wish to review your education records you should submit to the Education Coordinator, Registrar, or Campus Director a written request that identifies the record(s) you wish to inspect.
-The CHCP official, or designee, will make arrangements for access and notify you of the time and place where the records may be inspected.
+If you should wish to review your education records, you should submit to the Education Coordinator, Registrar, or Campus Director a written request that identifies the record(s) you wish to inspect.
+The CHCP official, or a designee, will make arrangements for access and notify you of the time and place where the records may be inspected.

 (2) You have the right to request the amendment of your education records you believe are inaccurate, misleading, or otherwise in violation of your privacy rights under FERPA.

 If you wish to amend a record or records, you must write the Education Coordinator, Campus Director, or Registrar at your campus and clearly identify the part(s) of the record(s) you wish to change.
-You MUST specify why any records should be changed, and provide any documentation you have that supports the change(s) you are requesting.
+You MUST specify why any records should be changed and provide any documentation you have that supports the change(s) you are requesting.
 In order to make the change(s) requested by you, the change(s) must be approved by an authorized CHCP senior administrative staff member.

 If CHCP decides not to amend the record as requested, you will be notified in writing of the decision and your right to a hearing regarding your request for amendment.
 Additional information regarding the hearing procedures will be provided to you when you are notified of the right to a hearing.

 (3) The right to provide written consent before CHCP can disclose personally identifiable information from your education records, except to the extent that FERPA authorizes disclosure without your consent.
 CHCP will request a student sign an all inclusive release for records and other information to such parties as prospective employers or an individual release for each separate release of information.
 If you have granted power of attorney (POA) to an individual (or a power of attorney has otherwise been legally granted to an individual), CHCP will provide the person having POA with the requested records.
-Before providing the records to such an individual, the individual must present the original POA to CHCP for inspection and a copy of the original POA will be maintained in the student’s file.
-Requested records will be provided to the individual holding the POA within 30 days of CHCP receiving a verified copy of the original power of attorney AND a written request of the specific information requested by the individual having the POA.
+Before CHCP can provide the records to such an individual, the individual must present the original POA to CHCP for inspection, and a copy of the original POA will be maintained in the student’s file.
+Requested records will be provided to the individual holding the POA within 30 days of CHCP receiving a verified copy of the original POA AND a written request of the specific information requested by the individual having the POA.

 CHCP discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 A school official is a person employed by CHCP in an administrative, supervisory, academic, research, or support staff position; a person or company with whom CHCP may contract as its agent to provide a service instead of using its employees or officials (such as an attorney, auditor, or collection agent/agency); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.